Consensys/linea-monorepo/docs/architecture-description.md

 Whenever a transaction is executed on L2 to send a message to L1, a MessageSent event is emitted.

-Txs to send L2 -> L1 messages are sent to the L2 Message service function:
+Txs to send L2 -> L1 messages are sent to the L2 Message Service function:

 ```